LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biodiversity.md

 **EXERCISE:**
 1) How many entries are returned for the a query specific for your research topic on re3data https://www.re3data.org?
-2) If you filter under subject what do you find?
+2) If you filter under "Subject" what do you find?
 3) Do you think something is missing from the results?
 4) Please try to submit a missing repository

-Try the Browse by Subject entry to the re3data-database since this gives a great overview on the wide landscape of research data repositories: [https://www.re3data.org/browse/by-subject/](https://www.re3data.org/browse/by-subject/)
+Try the "browse by Subject" entry to the re3data-database since this gives a great overview on the wide landscape of research data repositories: [https://www.re3data.org/browse/by-subject/](https://www.re3data.org/browse/by-subject/)